tbultel/modbus-binding/README.md

 ### Format Converter

-The AGL Modbus support both builtin format converter and optional custom converter provided by user through plugins.
+The Modbus binding supports both builtin format converter and optional custom converter provided by user through plugins.

   * Standard converter include the traditional INT16, UINT16, INT32, UINT32, FLOATABCD, ...
 Depending on the format one or more register is read
   * Custom converter are provided through optional plugins.
 Custom converter should declare a static structure and register it at plugin loadtime(CTLP_ONLOAD).